aejessen/MICB475_Group5/README.md

 - performed differential abundance analysis and PICRUSt2

 Meeting Agenda
-- discuss results of some analyses (how to interpret, what to include in write-up)
+- Discuss results of some analyses (how to interpret, what to include in write-up)
-   - core microbiome analysis
+   - Core microbiome analysis
+   - Indicator species analysis